noriov/castflip/README.md

 of `UdpHdr` `endian-flip`pable.

 Trait `EncastMem` provides methods to `encast` from memory, and trait `DecastMem` provides methods to `decast` to memory.
-The type of the value(s) can be explicitly specified as the generic type parameter of their methods or implicitly specified so that the Rust compiler can infer.
+The generic type parameters of their methods can be omitted where the Rust compiler can infer them.
 Their methods whose names end with 'f' flip the endianness of the results.
-The endianness of bytes is specified in their argument.
-`BE` is an alias of `Endian::Big`, which means Big-Endian.
+The endianness of bytes is specified in their argument.  `BE` is an alias of `Endian::Big`, which means Big-Endian.

 Note: [UDP] is one of the fundamental protocols in the internet protocol suite.